U.S. Route 322 in Pennsylvania: Harrisburg to New Jersey

-US 322 widens to four lanes and turns east onto the two-lane undivided West Chester Bypass, with US 322 Bus. continuing southeast along Downingtown Pike toward the borough of West Chester.
-The route follows the bypass east-northeast through suburban areas to the north of West Chester, coming to a westbound exit to northbound Pottstown Pike and eastbound entrance from southbound Pottstown Pike.
-The road continues northeast and curves east, passing under an abandoned railroad line before merging into the southbound direction of the US 202 freeway at a partial interchange.
-US 202/US 322 continue south-southeast along the West Chester Bypass as a four-lane freeway bypassing West Chester to the east, coming to a partial cloverleaf interchange with Paoli Pike.
+US 322 widens to four lanes and turns east onto the West Chester Bypass, a two-lane expressway.
+US 322 Bus. continues southeast along Downingtown Pike toward the borough of West Chester.
+The route follows the bypass east-northeast through suburban areas to the north of West Chester, coming to an at-grade intersection with North New Street, then a westbound exit to northbound Pottstown Pike (the former routing of PA 100) and eastbound entrance from southbound Pottstown Pike.
+The road continues northeast and curves east as it comes to an at-grade intersection with Phoenixville Pike (the former routing of PA 29), then passes under an abandoned railroad line before merging into the southbound direction of the US 202 freeway at a partial interchange.
+US 202/US 322 continues south-southeast along the West Chester Bypass as a four-lane freeway bypassing West Chester to the east, coming to a partial cloverleaf interchange with Paoli Pike.
 A short distance later, the two routes reach a partial cloverleaf interchange with PA 3.
-The freeway continues south to a diamond interchange at Westtown Road before it curves southwest, passing over the West Chester Railroad before coming to an at-grade intersection with South Matlack Street.
-Following this, the bypass continues to its terminus at a trumpet interchange with the eastern terminus of US 322 Bus., which heads north (west) into West Chester on South High Street.
+The bypass continues south to a diamond interchange at Westtown Road before it curves southwest, passing over the West Chester Railroad.
+The freeway portion of the bypass then ends at an at-grade intersection with South Matlack Street.
+Following this, the bypass continues to its terminus at a trumpet interchange with the eastern terminus of US 322 Bus., which heads north (west) into West Chester on South High Street, providing access to the campus of West Chester University.
 At this point, US 202/US 322 exit and head southeast along four-lane divided Wilmington Pike, passing through suburban areas.
 The road comes to a jughandle-controlled intersection at Stetson Middle School Drive/Skiles Boulevard before it crosses PA 926 in the community of Darlington Corners.